 Limited Tax Pension Obligation Revenue Bonds.
-Of the total outstanding Limited Tax Pension Obligation Revenue Bonds described above, approximately \$176.16 million is expected to be fully self-supporting and paid from non-General Fund bureaus of the City.
+Of the total outstanding Limited Tax Pension Obligation Revenue Bonds described above, approximately \$170.6 million is expected to be fully self-supporting and paid from non-General Fund bureaus of the City.

 Limited Tax Revenue Bonds (Visitor Development Initiative).
 The City has issued bonds pursuant to an intergovernmental agreement known as the Visitor Development Initiative for various projects.
-While ultimately secured by the General Fund, these bonds are expected to be repaid in whole or in part with revenues generated from surcharges on the transient lodging tax and the motor vehicle rental tax.
-The City has \$91.64 million of outstanding limited tax revenue bonds for the Oregon Convention Center Completion Project, \$26.10 million of outstanding bonds for the Civic Stadium Project, and \$1.39 million of outstanding bonds for the Portland Center for Performing Arts ("PCPA") Project.
+While ultimately secured by the General Fund, these bonds are expected to be repaid in whole or in part with revenues generated from surcharges on the TLT and the VRT.
+The City has \$90.1 million of outstanding limited tax revenue bonds for the Oregon Convention Center Completion Project, \$24.7 million of outstanding bonds for the Civic Stadium Project, and \$1.3 million of outstanding bonds for the Portland Center for Performing Arts ("PCPA") Project.
+The 2011 Series A Bonds will refund the outstanding balance of the 2001 Series A Bonds (approximately \$74.6 million) issued for the Oregon Convention Center Completion Project.